Sean-Dickey-thycotic-com/ssi-docs/ibm/qradar/dsm/config/qid-mappings.md

    For Example:

-   `./qidmap_cli.sh -c --qname “USER – LOGIN” --qdescription “A user as logged in.” --severity 1 –lowlevelcategoryid 19001`
+   `./qidmap_cli.sh -c --qname “USER – LOGIN” --qdescription “A user as logged in.” --severity 1 --lowlevelcategoryid 19001`

    ![tag](images/config5.png)
 1. Alternatively you could use a csv list as demonstrated in the in the __Import List__ section and use it with the following command to import several QIDs at once: